from 1 October the "anti-inflation quarter" will start on the shopping cart - Breaking Latest News

 Agreement signed between the ministry and the distribution and trade associations

 The quarter will start on October 1st anti inflation on the shopping cart.
-This is the provision of the memorandum of understanding signed today by the Minister of Enterprise and Made in Italy, Adolfo bear and by the representatives of the modern distribution and traditional trade associations, which has the objective of accelerating the process of reducing inflation already underway in recent months and which also continued in July.
+This is the provision of the memorandum of understanding signed today by the Minister of Enterprise and Made in Italy, Adolfo bear and by the representatives of the modern distribution and traditional trade associations, which aims to accelerate the process of reducing inflation already underway in recent months and which continued in July as well.

 Furthermore, as part of the anti-inflation strategy that the Government intends to pursue, Mimit will set up a permanent table at the Ministry, in which the other competent ministries may be involved, to address specific issues in the modern distribution sector and traditional commerce and working to overcome the obstacles that prevent greater efficiency in business activities, “whose first meeting – announced Urso – will take place in the month of September“.
 The commitment also includes specifics support policies to the sector.